kaist-dmlab/BINTS/README.md

-# BINTS

-# Bi-Modal Learning for Networked Time Series
+# BINTS: Bi-Modal Learning for Networked Time Series

 This is the implementation of BINTS published in KDD 2025 [[paper]](https://github.com/kaist-dmlab/BINTS)